superfly/docs/about/support.html.md

 ## Email support

-**Who can use this:** Customers on [Launch, Scale, and Enterprise plans](https://fly.io/plans).
+**Who can use this:** Customers who have purchased a Standard, Premium, or Enterprise Support package.

 **Use this for:**  Issues or questions specific to you.

-Our Launch, Scale, and Enterprise plans have access to email support.
+Our Standard, Premium, and Enterprise packages have access to email support.
 These plans come with an organization-specific address for emailing support questions, typically &lt;org-name&gt;@support.fly.io.

 You can find your support address is in the [Fly.io dashboard](https://fly.io/dashboard).
 Select your organization, and look for your unique email address in the Support section.
 You'll also find a form to submit new support tickets, as well as an overview of recent support interactions.